wilfredhuang/AdvancedProgAssignment1/README.md

-# Assignment_1_AVP
+# Assignment 1 AVP

-Assignment 1 of Advanced Programming Module, the files contain all the correct answers for the request 'pokemon' game program
+Assignment 1 of Advanced Programming Module, the files contain all the correct answers for the request 'pokemon' game program which make up 30% of the module